Friday, December 27, 2013

 After honing his skills as an apprentice at the famous Hatton Garden of London, Stephen Webster has risen to become one of the leading designers of the industry and the creative director of the crown jeweller, Garard.
 Drawing on his vast experience and inimitable artistry, Stephen Webster creates jewelry designs that are innovative and bold yet brimming with elegant appeal.
 Intricately-detailed, his designs bring into focus the intrinsic beauty of gemstones, lending lustrous flairs to each piece.
 His 18K rose gold Poison Apple Necklace is dramatically adorned by deeply-luscious pave rubies shimmering against a black rhodium setting, while its polished rose gold stalk is topped by a single, brilliant white diamond.
 The apple locket has a top opening detail.
 A logo-engraved tag together with a lobster claw fastening complete its 20-inch chain.
 As its name suggests, this glamorous Stephen Webster jewel intoxicates the senses.

-Stephen Webster’s luscious jewels are available at Shreve & Co. in Palo Alto.
+Stephen Webster’s luscious jewels are available at Shreve & Co. in San Francisco and Portland.